renderedtext/render_async/README.md

 Javascript code that does AJAX request to your controller which then renders your partial.

+Workflow:
+1. user visits a page =>
+2. AJAX request on the controller action =>
+3. controller renders a partial =>
+4. partials renders in the place where you put `render_async` helper

 Javascript is injected into `<%= content_for :render_async %>` so you choose
 where to put it.